-In 2021 I completed my PhD, “Listening Practices for Urban Sound Space” at SARC (Sonic Arts Research Centre) at Queen’s University in Belfast, with Recomposing the City, research group led by Dr. Gascia Ouzounian and Dr. Sarah Lappin.
-My project used methods drawn from sound studies and sonic arts, such as conversational soundwalks, to explore inhabitant’s sonic experience of Belfast City with an ear toward potentials of urban sound planning.
+I recently completed my PhD, “Listening Practices for Urban Sound Space in Belfast” at SARC (Sonic Arts Research Centre) at Queen’s University in Belfast, with Recomposing the City, a research group led by Gascia Ouzounian and Sarah Lappin.
+My project used methods drawn from sound studies and sonic arts, such as conversational soundwalks, to explore inhabitants’ sonic experience of Belfast City with an ear toward potentials of urban sound planning.